topofocus/active-orient/README.md

 M and N are Vertexes and inherent methods (and properties) from  F

 **notice.** If ActiveOrient::Model::{classname} methods are defined, they have to be required _after_ initalizing the database by calling  ActiveOrient::OrientDB.new.
 Otherwise the preallocation mechanism fails.
+This is maintained by using the config/boot script as template

 As for ActiveRecord-Tables, the Class itself provides methods to inspect and to filter datasets form the database.